snehalrathod9423/Employee-Details-Crud-operation/README.md

 For production, migrations should be used

-position and salary are nullable by design

-Role header is mandatory for API access
+Role header is mandatory for protected APIs

+Passwords are never stored in plain text

 🏁 Conclusion

-This project demonstrates a real-world NestJS backend pattern, including:
+This project demonstrates a real-world NestJS backend implementation covering:

-Clean architecture
+Secure authentication

 Account security policies

-Single API → multiple table inserts

-Role-based middleware
+Email automation

+Multi-table database operations

 Pagination & filtering

-PDF & CSV generation
+PDF and CSV generation

-PostgreSQL integration